timb-machine-mirrors/pfuntner-toys/doc/json-shell.md

 The `exit` and `quit` subcommands terminate the tool and return you to the Unix shell.
 The subcommands are synonymous.

 ### `cd`
 I'm taking great liberties with the name because we're not talking about a _current working directory_ but it's a similar concept.
-You can `cd` into any child that's a list of dictionary itself:
+You can `cd` into any child of the current node that's a list or dictionary:
 ```commandline
 /> cd bools
 /bools> cd ..